 CBCA Book of the Year: Younger Readers

-Entries in this category should be books for children aged between 8 and 12 years (primary school level).
-Books in this category may be fiction, drama, illustrated text, poetry or graphic novels.
+Entries in this category should be books published for children in the age range from 7 to 12 years (lower to upper primary school level).
+Books in the category may be fiction, drama, graphic novels, illustrated text or poetry.

 CBCA Book of the Year: Early Childhood

-Entries in this category should be books suitable in content and style for pre and beginning readers for children in the age range 0 to 6 years (infants and pre-school level).
+Entries in this category should be books suitable in content and style for pre and beginning readers for children in the age range 0 to 6 years (pre-school and infant level).
 This include works of fiction, poetry, wordless, board and concept books.
 The illustrations reflect all the text on the page and often do not add extra meaning to the storyline.

 CBCA Picture Book of the Year

 Entries in this category should be books of the genre in which the text and illustrations achieve artistic and literary unity and the story, theme or concept is enhanced and unified through the illustrations.
 A picture book can be written and illustrated by a sole creator or a collaborative effort between two or more creators.
 The text and illustrations work cohesively.
 The illustrations are an integral part of or extend the meaning on the page.
 The age range for this category is 0 to 18 years.